22 February 2017

 Membership is renewed annually, and you will receive a member renewal reminder from us at least one month before your membership is due to end.

 You may not transfer any of your rights or obligations under these Terms to another person.

-	SPPA founding membership (Founding Membership) is only available to individuals who join SPPA between 1st January 2017 and 31st December 2017 and such individuals will be Founding Members.
-Individuals who join after 31st December 2017will not be eligible for Founding Membership.
+SPPA founding membership (Founding Membership) is only available to individuals who joined SPPA between 1st January 2017 and 31st December 2017 and such individuals are Founding Members.
+Individuals who joined after 31st December 2017 are not eligible for Founding Membership.

 The benefits of Founding Members will include an annual conference, focused learning days, and networking events as well as access to SPPA Groups and email communications from us in respect of such events and benefits.